Pseudopode/ascii_conversion/README.md

 ### Base-32k Encoding
 Utilizes Unicode characters (starting at 0x4E00) to encode data more efficiently than Base64, using approximately 15 bits per character instead of 6 bits.

+### Compression Options
+- **Zstd**: Offers configurable compression levels (0-10) with level 3 as default, providing a good balance between compression ratio and speed
+- **Brotli**: Supports quality settings from 0 to 11 for fine-tuned compression

 ## Libraries Used
 - `pako` (v2.1.0) - For GZip compression
 - `lzma-min.js` - For LZMA compression
+- `brotli.js` - For Brotli compression/decompression
+- `zstd-wasm` - For Zstd compression/decompression (from @bokuweb/zstd-wasm)
 - Web Workers (`lzma_worker.js`) - For asynchronous LZMA processing

 ## Development